Distressed Homes in Savannah and Coastal Georgia: Private, No-Pressure Options

 Common paths:

-- Create a plan that’s respectful of the circumstances and decision-makers involved
+- Create a plan that fits the circumstances and the people involved

 3) Major repairs / deferred maintenance